Faster Game Solving via Predictive Blackwell Approachability: Connecting Regret Matching and Mirror Descent

-\begin{restatable}[FTRL reduces to RM]{theorem}{thmrmisftrl} For all $\eta > 0$, when \cref{algo:olo to approachability} is set up with $\cD = \bbR^n_{\ge 0}$ and the regret minimizer $\cL^\text{\normalfont ftrl}_\eta$ to play $\Gamma$, it produces the same iterates as the RM algorithm. \end{restatable} \begin{restatable}[OMD reduces to \rmp{}]{theorem}{thmrmpisomd} For all $\eta > 0$, when \cref{algo:olo to approachability} is set up with $\cD = \bbR^n_{\ge 0}$ and the regret minimizer $\cL^\text{\normalfont omd}_\eta$ to play $\Gamma$, it produces the same iterates as the \rmp{} algorithm. \end{restatable} Pseudocode for RM and \rmp{} is given in \cref{algo:prm,algo:prmp} (when $\vec{m}^t = \vec{0}$).
+Pseudocode for RM and \rmp{} is given in \cref{algo:prm,algo:prmp} (when $\vec{m}^t = \vec{0}$).
 In hindsight, the equivalence between RM and \rmp{} with FTRL and OMD is clear.
 The computation of $\vec{\theta}^t$ on Line~3 in both PRM and \prmp{} corresponds to the closed-form solution for the minimization problems of Line~4 in FTRL and Line~3 in OMD, respectively, in accordance with Line~2 of \cref{algo:olo to approachability}.
 Next, Lines~4 and~5 in both PRM and \prmp{} compute the forcing action required in Line~3 of \cref{algo:olo to approachability} using the function $\vec{g}$ defined above.
 Finally, in accordance with Line~6 of \cref{algo:olo to approachability}, Line~7 of PRM corresponds to Line~6 of FTRL, and Line~7 of \prmp{} to Line~5 of OMD.